 In this video I’m revealing my 6 streams of income.
-I’ve found building multiple streams of income over the last two years has really helped us create a solid financial foundation and a whole new business for myself!
+I’ve found building multiple streams of income over the last two years has really helped us create a solid financial foundation and a whole online business for myself!

 I’ve been building these income streams over the past two years because of one important lesson: a job is not enough.

 I’ve been let go from a job unexpectedly and I’ve work for a company that went under.
 After several unexpected job changes over a couple of years I realized that no job was 100% secure.
 After seeing how a pandemic in 2020 changed many people’s lives as well, I knew that one income stream from a job could never be enough.